Reverse DNS Lookup: What it is and How to Set it Up

 However, in most cases, especially when it comes to popular or serious companies, reverse DNS lookup can be easily done.

-How Does Reverse DNS work?
+How does reverse DNS work?

 • The system looks for a PTR record in the server.